+Good news for goal keepers and bad news for strikers.
 This year's World Cup ball "knuckles" far less than previous competition models.
-Japanese scientists have proven that in the wind channel
+Japanese scientists have proven that in the wind channel.
+But how to explain the knuckling effect from the point of view of aerodynamics?
+And what are the physical effects behind those banana kicks?

 At first glance, the physics of a football flying through the air seem simple: the ball leaves the player's foot with the highest speed and is slowed down more and more by air friction in the course of its flight.
 The ball's speed is limited by its size, its aerodynamic drag (cW coefficient) and the density of the air.
 The flight trajectory follows a parabola.
 Yet there are other factors influencing the flight trajectory.